burgonyapure/it_gigs/README.md

 The main focus of the app is to be able to create a user, (register) add a gig, log in, use passport authentication, be able to display data from database.

 # Requirements
+npm install

+Copy env.example and rename it to .env

+Adjust the variables in .env to correspond your needs.

 Requires one databese, with (currently) two tables.

 The gigs table